zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-16-Operate-load-handling/index.md

 Today, we will look at the Operate import performance and how Zeebe processing throughput might affect (or not?) the throughput and latency of the Operate import.
 Is it decoupled as we thought?

 The import time is an important metric, representing the time until data from Zeebe processing is visible to the User (excluding Elasticsearch's indexing).
-It is measured from when the record is written to log, by the Zeebe processor, until Operate reads/imports it from Elasticsearch and converts it into its data model.
+It is measured from when the record is written to the log, by the Zeebe processor, until Operate reads/imports it from Elasticsearch and converts it into its data model.
 We got much feedback (and experienced this on our own) that
-Operate is often lagging behind or too slow, and of course we want to tackle and investigate this further.
+Operate is often lagging behind or is too slow, and of course we want to tackle and investigate this further.

 The results from this Chaos day and related benchmarks should allow us to better understand how the current importing of Operate performs, and what its affects.
 Likely it will be a series of posts to investigate this further.
 In general,